JoseBerrocal/Ansible_testing_project_01/README.md

 # Ansible_testing_project_01
-Testing the instalation of software remotely using a book
+Using my projects in udacity as a reference I will test the instalation of software remotely using a ansible playbook

 # Overview

-The main focus for this project is to prepare the machines with the required software to run the application, for this purpose ansible will be use
+The main focus for this project is to prepare the machine with the required software to run the application, for this purpose ansible will be use to install nginx

 ### Project Tasks